-The pro forma as adjusted column in the balance sheet data table above gives effect to (i) the pro forma adjustments set forth in footnote (1) above; (ii) the issuance and sale of 9,000,000 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and (iii) our sale of \$10.0 million of our common stock in a Concurrent Private Placement to Novartis at the assumed offering price of \$15.00 per share; and (iv) the payment of the milestone payment of \$2.4 million in the second quarter of 2020 to the UC Regents, calculated using a price per share of \$15.00, the midpoint of the price range set forth on the cover of this prospectus, multiplied by 162,738, an amount determined by calculating 2.0% of the Company's fully diluted outstanding shares as of a date defined in the license agreement with UCSF.
+The pro forma as adjusted column in the balance sheet data table above gives effect to (i) the pro forma adjustments set forth in footnote (1) above; (ii) the issuance and sale of 9,000,000 shares of common stock in this offering at the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and offering expenses payable by us and (iii) our sale of \$10.0 million of our common stock in a Concurrent Private Placement to Novartis at the initial public offering price per share (or 625,000 shares based on the initial public offering price per share); and (iv) the payment of the milestone payment of \$2.6 million in the second quarter of 2020 to the UC Regents, calculated using a price per share of \$16.00, multiplied by 162,738, an amount determined by calculating 2.0% of the Company's fully diluted outstanding shares as of a date defined in the license agreement with UCSF.
 See Note 7 to our condensed financial statements included elsewhere in this prospectus for additional information.

 We define working capital as current assets less current liabilities.
-See our condensed financial statements and related notes appearing elsewhere in this prospectus for details regarding our current assets and current liabilities.
+See our condensed financial statements and related notes appearing elsewhere in this prospectus for details regarding our current reassets and current liabilities.